Installing Signal – Private Messenger on your iPhone

 On the following screen, you'll be able to name the group and add participants to it.
-After adding participants, you can tap on the "+" icon in the upper right corner of the screen.
+After adding participants, you can tap "Create" in the upper right corner of the screen.

 This will initiate the group chat.

-If you wish to change the group name, or add or remove participants, this can be done from the group chat screen by tapping the overflow icon (the three dots in the upper-right corner of the screen) and selecting “Edit group.”
+If you wish to change the group name, icon, or add participants, this can be done from the group chat screen by tapping the name of the group and selecting “Edit group.”